fossasia/susi_server/README.md

 ### How do I install loklak with Docker?
 To install loklak with Docker please refer to the [loklak Docker installation readme](installation_docker.md).

+### How do I deploy loklak with Heroku?
+To install loklak with Heroku please refer to the [loklak Heroku installation readme](installation_heroku.md).

 ## How do I configure loklak?

 The basis configuration file is in ```conf/config.properties```.
 To customize these settings place a file ```customized_config.properties``` to the path ```data/settings/```